+• A1 (shops).

-- A1 (shops). - A3 (food and drink) where there is a long term vacancy (normally a minimum of 1 year) and reasonable attempts have been made to sell or let the premises for A1 use.
+• A3 (food and drink) and appropriate D1 (non-residential institutions) uses where there is a long term vacancy (normally a minimum of 1 year) and reasonable attempts have been made to sell or let the premises for A1 use.